Skip to content

 In contrast, chronic knee pain develops gradually over a longer period of time and can be recurrent.
 This type of pain lasts for an extended period of time and may not fully improve with rest and simple home remedies.
 Chronic knee pain can occur during everyday activities such as walking, climbing stairs or sitting, even without an obvious trigger.
 People with chronic knee pain often have a history of knee injury, arthritis or other long-term knee problems.
 It is important to note that this distinction is not always clear, and it is recommended to see a doctor to get an accurate diagnosis.
 A specialist will be able to make an informed assessment through clinical examination, imaging and medical history and recommend an appropriate treatment strategy.

-Muscle weaknesses play a crucial role in knee problems.
-The muscles around the knee joint play an important role in stabilizing and supporting joint function.
+Muscle weakness plays a key role in knee problems.
+The muscles surrounding the knee joint play an important role in stabilizing and supporting joint function.

 Protecting the knee during exercise or sport is crucial to avoid injury.
 Here are some tips to protect the knee structure:

-Warm up: Start your training or sports activities with an appropriate warm-up program.
-Dynamic stretching and light cardio exercises increase blood circulation and prepare the muscles and joints, including the knee, for exertion.
+1. Warm up: Start your workout or physical activity with an appropriate warm-up routine.
+Dynamic stretching exercises and light cardio exercises increase blood flow and prepare the muscles and joints—including the knee—for physical activity.

-Strengthening exercises: Strengthen the muscles around the knee joint, especially the quadriceps and thigh muscles.
-Targeted exercises such as squats and lunges help to improve knee stability.
+2. Strengthening exercises: Strengthen the muscles around the knee joint, especially the quadriceps and thigh muscles.
+Targeted exercises such as squats and lunges help improve knee stability.

-Suitable footwear: Wear well-fitting and supportive footwear that stabilizes the foot and knee.
-The right shoes can help to minimize the strain on the knee.
+4. Suitable footwear: Wear well-fitting, supportive shoes that stabilize your foot and knee.
+The right shoes can help minimize the strain on your knees.

-Progressive load: Increase the intensity and duration of your training sessions gradually.
-Avoid abrupt, drastic changes to prevent overloading and injuries.
+5. Progressive load: Gradually increase the intensity and duration of your workouts.
+Avoid sudden, drastic changes to prevent overexertion and injury.

-Breaks and relaxation: Plan sufficient breaks and recovery phases between training sessions.
-This gives the muscles and joints, including the knee, the time they need to regenerate.
+6. Breaks and relaxation: Be sure to schedule enough breaks and rest periods between training sessions.
+This gives the muscles and joints, including the knee, the time they need to recover.

-Proper footwear: Make sure that your shoes meet the requirements of your sport.
-Special sports often require specific footwear that better protects the foot and knee.
+7. Proper footwear: Make sure your shoes are suitable for your sport.
+Certain sports often require specialized footwear that provides better protection for the foot and knee.

-Controlled movements: Carry out all movements in a controlled and careful manner.
-Avoid jerky or excessively fast movements that could strain the knee.
+9. Controlled movements: Perform all movements in a controlled and deliberate manner.
+Avoid sudden or excessively fast movements that could strain your knee.

 By incorporating these tips into your exercise routine, you can minimize the risk of knee injuries and promote the health of your knee during exercise or sports.